 Purim or the Festival of Lots celebrates the victory that God gave the Hebrews living in exile under the rulership of the Medes and the Persians.
 This is a day of rejoicing and feasting and those not familiar with the Septuagint version of the Bible, may not have the whole picture of the story of this great deliverance for our people following the Babylonian Captivity.

-Many may be hesitant to celebrate Purim as a result of many traditions commonly associated with this holiday.
-Traditions including the eating of Hamantaschen, the blotting out of the name of Haman when the Book of Esther is read with loud noisemakers, dressing up, and excessive drinking.
+You may or may not be familiar with Purim because it is not a High Holiday and has a few interesting traditions associated with it.
+Traditional observance includes the eating of Hamantaschen, the blotting out of the name of Haman when the Book of Esther is read with loud noisemakers, dressing up, and excessive drinking.

 However, Purim is a holiday that remembers how the Lord came and fought for us when there was a decreed extinction for our people.
 It remembers how our people turned to Elohim with prayer and fasting and with contrite hearts.
 It remembers how great the Lord caused our people to be in the world.
 The riches and the honor we had.
 It is a day of remembrance and joy.